isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 If the module is used (i.e. imported) by other modules, it can be uninstalled only after the dependent modules have first been uninstalled.
-Installation and uninstallation must be done in dependency order and reverse-dependency order accordingly.
+Installation and uninstallation must be done in dependency order and reverse-dependency order, as appropriate.

 .. _netconf-models:

 Supported YANG Models
 ---------------------

-The only currently supported models are ``kea-dhcp4-server`` and ``kea-dhcp6-server``.
+The currently supported models are ``kea-dhcp4-server`` and ``kea-dhcp6-server``.
 There is partial support for ``ietf-dhcpv6-server``, but the primary focus of testing has been on Kea DHCP servers.
 Other models (``kea-dhcp-ddns`` and ``kea-ctrl-agent``)